AusClimateService/npcp/reports/phase1/phase1_report.md

 This is the most basic test of a bias correction method - if a method cannot adequately correct the very data it trained on, it is unlikely to be a useful method.
-Conversely, if a method performs too well at the historical task, this can be an indication of over-fitting.
+Conversely, if a method performs too well at the historical task, this can in some cases be an indication of over-fitting.
-The cross validation task assesses how well the methods perform when producing data for a different time period than the training period, which is a more difficult test (and also a very common application).
+The cross validation task assesses how well the methods perform when producing data for a different time period than the training period, which is a more difficult test (and also the typical application for bias correction methods).
 The projection task was included to see if the bias correction methods substantially modify the trend simulated by the models.
 Trend modification is a problem for many bias correction methods.